vonshednob/pter/README.md

 # Where did the source code go?

-The original idea to keep this project at github was nout the greatest idea and I’ve moved it over to [codeberg](https://codeberg.org/vonshednob/pter).
+The original idea to keep this project at github was not the greatest idea and I’ve moved it over to [codeberg](https://codeberg.org/vonshednob/pter).

 This placeholder remains though to keep track of the remaining issues (and